 My History With Hasselblad

-I was a child when that camera was purchased, and I never used it professionally since film gave way to digital imagery.
-However, the camera is still with my father, and these digital backs promise to give new life to Hasselblad V Series cameras that carry stories with them and to help you keep creating new stories with them.
+I was a child when that camera was purchased, and I never used it professionally since film photography had given way to digital imagery.
+However, the camera is still with my father, and these digital backs hold the promise of giving new life to Hasselblad V Series cameras.
+These cameras carry stories from the past with them, and digital backs will help you to keep creating new stories with them.

 You can check out the camera on Amazon (aff.).

 Get our email newsletter to stay up-to-date with our latest posts.
 It’s easy to read and is mailed once in 2 weeks.

 The easiest way to support Beyond Photo Tips is by using our affiliate links when you buy anything at all.
 It will never cost you anything extra, and we get a small commission from it, which helps us a LOT!
 Links below.